Everesh/WaniKani-TUI/README.md

 #### First Run
 The app will most definitely ask you for your [WK api key](https://www.wanikani.com/settings/personal_access_tokens).
 Simply create one, grant it `all_data:read`, `assignments:start` and `reviews:create` and paste it into the prompt(ctrl + shift + V).
 Or type it out manually, if you are into that.
-- .ᐟ If you ever get stuck in engine initialization loop, report it here and delete your db.sqlite3 located at `~/.local/share/WaniKaniTUI/` or `%LOCALAPPDATA%\WaniKaniTUI` depending on your platform!
+- .ᐟ If you ever get stuck in engine initialization loop, report it here and delete your `db.sqlite3` located at `~/.local/share/WaniKaniTUI/` or `%LOCALAPPDATA%\WaniKaniTUI` depending on your platform!

 ### Additional customization
 Don't like the colors? or just a single one?
 What about the braille rendering, is it spaced correctly?

-You can change all that and more.
+You can change all that and more!

 Simple create your own config file and save it to `~/.local/share/WaniKaniTUI/` or `%LOCALAPPDATA%\WaniKaniTUI` depending on your platform!

 Example with all the available flags at `./examples/config.yml`